kyewei/dr-racket-script/README.md

 * More functions

 ####Remark:
-Beware of deep stacks caused by recursion (by that I mean non-tail-recursion).
+Beware of deep stacks caused by recursion (by that I mean non-tail-recursive recursion).
-Since most JS engines don't have tail call optimizations, deep recursion can give stack errors.
+Since most JS engines don't optimize for deep stacks, deep recursion can give stack errors.
 Also, it's surprising how much work a person can get done during finals week...